voyagelabs-io/voyagelabs/README.md

  $ git commit -m "Your message"
  $ git push -u origin master
  ```
+ After you've pushed, the route may have been changed and the site will display "there is no GitHub pages here".
+If this happens, go to the Settings of this repo to the GitHub pages section and change to "
- It will take ~5 minutes for the live website to be updated
+ It may take ~5 minutes for the live website to be updated
  And you're done! :)